Neurological - Case 1

 Social History

-- The patient is married and works as an accountant.
+- Married, works as an accountant

 Family History

-- The patient's mother has a history of migraines.
+- Father had a history of migraines

 Systems Review